anjackson/anjackson.github.io/content/blog/2024-12-06-building-low-maintenance-community-websites.md

 So, from a technical perspective, I consider this to be a successful outcome, showing that this approach is generally useful and usable, despite the clunky parts and reliance on GitHub.
 It could use some finesse, but it works pretty well given it only took a few days to set up.
 Based on my experience with other sites that work in much the same way, it should keep running for years with very little maintenance.

-As ever, the real challenge is in building and maintaining the community around the technical system.
+As ever, the real challenge is in building and maintaining the community around the system, rather than the system itself.
 I'll be working with the rest of the DPC team to see how that might work in the future.
 In the mean time, it's pleasing to have built something that might help a new community of practice to come together, and grow.

 [^1]: I was playing around with [Drupal Fields](https://www.drupal.org/docs/8/core/modules/field/overview) [long before they became a core part of Drupal](https://www.drupal.org/documentation/modules/cck).
 Which explains why the first version of *W3ACT* was built using Drupal, and this whole story is like a big circle!
 I only ported it to Java because I thought it would mean we got better institutional support.
 In retrospect, I shouldn't have bothered, and pushed for the modest amount of third-party Drupal support it would have needed instead.
 These days, there are better options, as this blog post hopes to prove!